Alekseyyy/SNHU/coursework/PHY150/README.md

 * [Lab 4-2: Newton's Second Law](./labs/4-2/)
 * [Lab 7-1: Momentum](./labs/7-1/)

+__Update: 15 Jul., 2025:__ I found a resource from the _University of Vermont_ that hosts their own version of the manuals from the producers of the Physics lab kit: https://www.uvm.edu/~ldonfort/P21S20/

 ### Projects

 * [Project 3-2: A hypothetical supply drop mission](./papers/3-1/)